-Our Reverse Standings are essentially a reflection of what 2019’s draft order would look like with no changes to lottery position.
-We’ve noted each club’s odds of landing the No. 1 overall pick, based on the league’s updated lottery format.
+Our Reverse Standings are essentially a reflection of what 2020’s draft order would look like with no changes to lottery position.
+We’ve noted each club’s odds of landing the No. 1 overall pick, based on the league’s current lottery format.

 In instances where two non-playoff teams or two playoff teams have identical records, the order in our standings isn’t necessarily definitive — for draft purposes, the NBA breaks ties via random drawings, so those drawings would happen at the end of the year.
 Of course, the 14 non-playoff teams all draft before the 16 playoff teams, even if some non-playoff teams have better records than playoff teams.
 Our reverse standings account for that.

 Traded first-round picks are included via footnotes.
-For example, the note next to Cleveland’s pick says that the Cavaliers will send their pick to the Hawks if it’s not in the top 10.
-As of today, Cleveland is in a tie for the NBA’s worst record, meaning that pick wouldn’t change hands.
+For example, the note next to Cleveland’s pick says that the Cavaliers will send their pick to the Pelicans if it’s not in the top 10.
+As of today, Cleveland is tied for the NBA’s third-worst record, meaning that pick wouldn’t change hands, even if several teams were to leapfrog the Cavs in the lottery.

 Note: Mobile users are advised to turn their phones sideways when viewing the Reverse Standings in order to see team records and lottery odds.